 - Combine the balsamic vinegar and brown sugar, stir well and set aside.

-- Cut 4-5 slits in top of pork tenderloin, deep enough to stuff some garlic slice and herbs.
+- Cut 4-5 slits in top of pork tenderloin, deep enough to stuff some garlic slices and herbs.

 - After stuffing in the garlic and herbs, rub pork with 1 tablespoon of oil.

-- Add 1 more tablespoon of oil and cook the pork in a Dutch oven on medium-high heat, about 2 minutes per side until lightly browned.
+- Add 1 tablespoon of oil to the Dutch oven and cook the pork on medium-high heat, about 2 minutes per side until lightly browned.

 - Place Dutch oven in the preheated oven without the lid.
 Brush the balsamic glaze over the pork.

 - Bake for 15 minutes, turn pork, brush with more glaze and continue baking until pork registers 145°F- 150°F on a meat thermometer, about 20-30 minutes longer.
 Remove to cutting board.
 Don't slice the pork yet, let it rest for at least 5-10 minutes.

 * You can cook the string beans and carrots at the same time as the pork.
 Just place in the Dutch oven and cook alongside the pork tenderloin.
 If they need longer to cook beyond 40 minutes, remove pork, turn oven temperature up to 450°F. Let cook a bit longer while the pork is resting on cutting board.